Memeruler-k/Skull-Addon/README.md

 Currently in Development and testing.

-Discontinued cuz im dumb with coding and have many errors lol.If you can help me add me Discord:starlessmc
+Discontinued cuz im dumb with coding and have many errors.
+If you can help me add me

+Discord:starlessmc

 Requirements